 Use a mortgage program

-Saving and lowering your payments can help, but if your student loans are still making it hard to buy a home, there may be a mortgage program that can help.
+Getting better with saving and lowering your monthly student loan payments can help, but it still might not be enough.
+If that’s the case, there may be a mortgage program that can help.

-There are many home buyer programs designed to help first-time home buyers, home buyers with debt and credit issues, or home buyers who can’t put money down.
+There are many home buyer programs designed to help first-time home buyers, home buyers with debt and credit issues or home buyers who aren’t able to put money down.

-- Federal Housing Administration loans (FHA loans): These government-backed loans often allow for a debt-to-income ratio (DTI) of 43% and a credit score of 500.
+- Federal Housing Administration (FHA) loans: These government-backed loans often allow for a debt-to-income (DTI) ratio of 43% and a credit score of 500.
+There is more than one type of FHA loan out there, but the most popular one is the 203(b) Mortgage Insurance Program (aka the Basic Home Mortgage loan).

-- Department of Veterans Affairs loans (VA loans): If you’re an eligible veteran/military member/surviving spouse, you can get a loan with 0% down and no mortgage insurance.
+- Department of Veterans Affairs (VA) loans: If you’re an eligible veteran, service member or surviving spouse, you can get a loan with 0% down and no mortgage insurance.
 You can even qualify for a loan with a DTI of 41% and a credit score of 580.

-- Fannie Mae and Freddie Mac loans: These programs are designed to help first-time homeowners and low- to moderate-income homeowners.
+- Freddie Mac Home Possible®mortgage and Fannie Mae HomeReady®mortgage: These programs are designed to help first-time home buyers and low- to moderate-income homeowners.
 Some programs allow for a DTI of 45% (under certain conditions) and credit scores starting at 620.

-All of these loan programs are available through many conventional mortgage lenders like banks and online lenders.
-If you qualify, you can get perks like lower interest rates, less money required for down payments and other cost reductions.
+All of these loan programs are available through many conventional mortgage lenders, like banks, credit unions and online lenders.
+If you qualify, you can get perks like less money required for down payments and other cost reductions, like lower interest rates.

 See What You Qualify For

-Once you’ve got your financial house in order, it’s time to see what you can really afford.
-Applying for mortgage preapproval through a bank or online lender can give you an idea of how much mortgage you can handle.
+Once you’ve got your financial house in order, it’s time to see what you can afford.
+Applying for mortgage preapproval can give you a good estimate of how much mortgage you can handle.

-Hat tip to tech for making the process easy and convenient!
-And take note: Most sellers won’t even consider your offer unless you can show them a preapproval letter.
+And, by the way, here’s another reason why you’ll want to get a preapproval: Most sellers won’t even consider your offer unless you can show them a preapproval letter.

-According to the Brookings Institution, 42 million Americans have student loan debt, and because of it, many have had to defer their dreams of homeownership.
+According to the Brookings Institution, 42 million Americans carry student loan debt.
+Because of this, many have had to defer, delay or deny their dreams of homeownership.